venk120soft/Javasript-learnings/new-js-learnings.md

 - As soon as CallStack is empty, Event loop will check the callback queue. if there is any operations are pending in callbackQueue event loop will push them into Callstack in order
 - As all the operations are done Event loop will send the function (()=>console.log('3') ) to callStack
 - CallStack will execute the console.log('3') operation and pop out the statement and empty the callStack that's why we see above output

+Job Queue has high priority in executing callbacks, if event loop tick comes to Job Queue, it will execute all the jobs in job queue first until it gets empty, then will move to callback queue.

 # Javascript Engine vs Javascript Runtime Environment
 When we give Javascript file, The JavaScript engine is kind of like the musician or the composer.
 That person is the one that can read this music and understand it and make sense of it.